 (INSERT OTHER METHOD DESCRIBING HOW COSTS WERE ESTABLISHED)

-For governmental activities Capital Assets, construction-period interest is not capitalized, in accordance with USGAAP, while for capital assets used in business-type activities/proprietary fund’s operations, construction period interest is capitalized in accordance with USGAAP.
+For governmental activities Capital Assets, construction-period interest is not capitalized, in accordance with USGAAP.
+For capital assets used in business-type activities/proprietary fund’s operations, construction period interest is not capitalized in accordance with USGAAP.

 Depreciation/Amortization of all exhaustible capital assets is recorded as an allocated expense in the government-wide Statement of Activities, except for that portion related to common use assets for which allocation would be unduly complex, and which is reported as Unallocated Depreciation/Amortization, with net capital assets reflected in the Statement of Net Position.
 Accumulated depreciation/amortization is reported on the government-wide Statement of Net Position and on the proprietary fund’s Statement of Net Position.